data-mie/dbt-course/labs/lab7.md

 ### 1. The `dbt_utils` package

 [dbt_utils](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/) contains many useful tests and macros that can be reused across dbt projects.
+The first task is to:

-1. Check the generic tests and macros in `dbt_utils` and discuss the ones you find useful or interesting with your peers
+(1.1) Check the generic tests and macros in `dbt_utils` and discuss the ones you find useful or interesting with your peers
     * e.g., `expression_is_true`, `at_least_one`, `get_column_values`, `deduplicate`, `star`, `union_relations`

-2. Make sure you have `dbt_utils` version `>=0.8.5` listed in your project dependencies in the `packages.yml` file
+(1.2) Make sure you have `dbt_utils` version `>=0.8.5` listed in your project dependencies in the `packages.yml` file

-3. Run `dbt deps` to ensure the required version of `dbt_utils` is installed
+(1.3) Run `dbt deps` to ensure the required version of `dbt_utils` is installed

 ### 2. New ecommerce stores